Miscellaneous white spored Wood-inhabiting Mushrooms

 age with a stronger fungal-

 Pseudoarmillariella ectypoides - Strongly decurrent, yellowish gills.
 Not hygrophanous.
-Hygrophoroid clade, and it does somewhat resembles the smaller Chrysomphalina chrysophylla, which is more colourful and less strongly decurrent.
+Hygrophoraceae.
+It does somewhat resembles the smaller Chrysomphalina chrysophylla, which is more colourful and less strongly decurrent.
 5cm or less.
 Amyloid spores.

-Pseudoclitocybe cyathiformis - resembles Arrhenia, Clitocybula atrialba and Ampulloclitocybe with its dark cap and stem and is also found on buried wood growing from the ground, but is not usually as dark or tall or thin-fleshed.
+Pseudoclitocybe cyathiformis - resembles Arrhenia, Gerronema atrialbum and Ampulloclitocybe with its dark cap and stem and is also found on buried wood growing from the ground, but is not usually as dark or tall or thin-fleshed.
 Hygrophanous.
-Hygrophoroid clade.
+Tricholomatoid clade.
 Around 5cm.
 Amyloid spores.

 Again, as this is a miscellaneous page, there is no specialized literature available for this artificial group.